ruuda/hanson/README.md

  * No real money, users trade virtual internet points.
  * Designed for running internal prediction markets in organizations.

+**Vaporware warning**: Hanson is under development and not yet in a state where it is useful.
+I will likely lose interest in it before it reaches that stage.

 ## Development

 Enter a development environment with [Nix][nix] [2.3][nix-2.3]: